The Legend of Zelda: Symphony of the Goddesses: Zelda Symphony of the Goddesses

-Symphony of the Goddesses started a new 2017 Worldwide tour season.
+Symphony of the Goddesses started a new 2017 worldwide tour season.
 The five-movement symphony featured an all new movement from Skyward Sword, a much-anticipated arrangement from Breath of the Wild, and a reimagined score including music from A Link Between Worlds, Twilight Princess, the remake of Majora's Mask, Ocarina of Time, A Link to the Past, and more.

 Other performances

 In September 2015, the Nintendo World Store in New York City hosted a Zelda Symphony event, which consisted of a live musical performance by a string quartet from The Legend of Zelda: Symphony of the Goddesses, an ocarina demo by David Ramos (a.k.a.
 DocJazz), photo opportunities of cosplaying fans, and Zelda Symphony merchandise.
-Executive producer Jason Michael Paul and conductor Amy Andersson were also in attendance.
+Executive producer Jason Michael Paul, Associate Producer Jacob Battersby and conductor Amy Andersson were also in attendance.

 On October 13, The Late Show with Stephen Colbert hosted, as its musical guest, a performance from The Legend of Zelda: Symphony of the Goddesses (with conductor Amy Andersson) to promote the tour dates as well as the release of Tri Force Heroes.